-With growing national interest in reforming American political institutions, the Electoral Reform Research Group—a collaboration between New America, the Scholars Strategy Network, Stanford University’s Center on Democracy, Development, and the Rule of Law, and the R Street Institute—are organizing emerging research into how changes in electoral rules impact political participation, processes, partisanship, power, and policy outcomes.
+With growing national interest in reforming American political institutions, the Electoral Reform Research Group—a collaboration between New America, the Scholars Strategy Network, Stanford University’s Center on Democracy, Development, and the Rule of Law, the American Enterprise Institute, and the Unite America Institute—are organizing emerging research into how changes in electoral rules impact political participation, processes, partisanship, power, and policy outcomes.

 Last year the ERRG released a call for proposals for research into the impacts of ranked-choice voting and related reforms.
 With the help of our advisory board we selected 14 of the proposals to develop into full-fledged research.
 Their findings will ultimately be published by New America, academic journals, and other outlets.

 The projects are summarized below.
 Topics covered include minority representation, voter satisfaction, information and complexity, moderation and ideological representation, and polarization.